This post may contain affiliate links. Read the full disclosure

-For older kids and teens who enjoy more active outdoor activities, kayaking is a perfect way to see Resurrection Bay and resident wildlife.
+For older kids and teens who enjoy more active outdoor activities, kayaking is a perfect way to see Resurrection Bay and its resident wildlife.

 Or combine kayaking and jet boating for an exciting way to explore Bear Glacier together.

-Hiking in Seward with a Family
+Hiking in Seward With Kids

 There are endless trails and hiking opportunities throughout all of Alaska, and Seward is no exception.